MANAGE NUKE PLUGINS USING NUKESHARED

 Simply add a file with the following name to get a certain effect:

-Make NukeShared ignore this folder (not the subdirectories).
+Make NukeShared ignore this folder (not its subdirectories).

 Add usernames to this file (one on each line) to exclude them!